Knotty pebblesnail

-The knotty pebblesnail, scientific name Somatogyrus constrictus, of minute freshwater snails with an operculum, aquatic gastropod molluscs or micromolluscs in the family Hydrobiidae.
+The knotty pebblesnail, scientific name Somatogyrus constrictus, of minute freshwater snails with an operculum, aquatic gastropod molluscs or micromolluscs in the family Lithoglyphidae.
+This species is endemic to Alabama in the United States.
+Its natural habitat is the Coosa River.
+Although the IUCN officially categorises the species as Data Deficient, it also considers it as Possibly extinct, as it has not been recorded since the river was impounded.
+This latter classification is also supported by The Nature Conservancy.
 The taxonomic validity of this species has been questioned; it may represent morphological aberrations of other, valid species.
 If it is a valid species, it would be assessed as threatened.